 - The capacitance of the capacitors used is low.

 - Clamping diodes are increased with the increase of each level.

-- Dc level will discharge when control and monitoring are not precise.
+- The DC level will discharge when control and monitoring are not precise.

 3. Flying Capacitor Multilevel Inverters

 The configuration of this inverter topology is quite similar to previous one except the difference that here flying capacitors is used in order to limit the voltage instead of diodes.
 The input DC voltages are divided by the capacitors here.
 The voltage over each capacitor and each switch is Vdc.
 A k level flying capacitor inverter with (2k – 2) switches will use (k – 1) number of capacitors in order to operate.
-Figure below shows a five level flying capacitor multilevel inverter.
+The figure below shows a five-level flying capacitor multilevel inverter.

 If we compare above figures, it shows that the number of switches, main diodes and DC-bus capacitors are same in both the cases.
 The only difference between the two topologies is that the previous one uses clamping diodes in order to limit the voltage while this topology uses flying capacitors for this purpose, and as capacitors are incapable of blocking the reverse voltage, which diodes do, the number of switches also increases.
 Voltage on each capacitor is differing from the next as it has a ladder structure.
 Voltage difference between two back to back capacitors determines the voltage in the output frame.

 Advantages of Flying Capacitor Multilevel Inverters

 Static var generation is the best application of Capacitor Clamped Multilevel Inverters.